himmAllRight/himmAllRight-source/resources/templates/md/posts/trying-snapd-on-arch.md

 ![Snap Help](../../img/posts/arch-snaps/snap-telegram-menu.png)

 Well... _almost_ without any issues.
-The one problem I did have was after installing the telegram snap, the excutable wasn't in my path so I couldn't start it from my launcher or even a terminal.
+The one problem I did have was after installing the telegram snap, the executable wasn't in my path so I couldn't start it from my launcher or even a terminal.
 I think this was actually because snapd wasn't setup fully.
 I rebooted my computer and telegram now launches just fine.
 The snap is even identified with